GoogleCloudPlatform/kubeflow-distribution/README.md

-# Kubeflow Blueprint
+# Kubeflow Blueprint On GCP (Google Cloud Platform)

-Blueprints for Kubeflow.
+Follow the instruction to deploy full fledged Kubeflow on GCP cluster.

 Kubeflow is deployed as follows

-* A mangement cluster is setup using the manifests in **management**
+* Deploy mangement cluster using the manifests in **management**.
   * The management cluster runs KCC and optionally ConfigSync
   * The management cluster is used to create all GCP resources for Kubeflow (e.g. the GKE cluster)
   * A single management cluster could be used for multiple projects or multiple KF deployments

-* Once the Kubeflow cluster is created we use kustomize to deploy the KF applications on it.
+* Deploy Kubeflow cluster using the manifests in **kubeflow**.
+  * kubeflow contains kustomization rule for each component.
+  * Component manifests is pulled from upstream `kubeflow/manifests` repository to individual folder's `upstream/` directory.
+  * `Makefile` uses kustomize and kubectl to generate and apply resources.

 For more information about packages refer to the [kpt packages guide](https://googlecontainertools.github.io/kpt/guides/producer/packages/)